Once again, UK lets Netanyahu get away with it

 The UK government’s answer completely neglected the fact that Gaza is a population under blockade and occupation, whose human rights are violated constantly, and where discrimination prevails.

-Finally, the government remained silent about the impunity that these crimes have received in the Israeli jurisdiction: “Accordingly, the Military Advocate General ordered that the investigation file be closed without any further legal proceedings – criminal or disciplinary – to be taken against those involved in the incident”, is the common final in Israeli military investigations against its soldiers.
+Finally, the government remained silent about the impunity that these crimes have received in the Israeli jurisdiction: “Accordingly, the Military Advocate General ordered that the investigation file be closed without any further legal proceedings – criminal or disciplinary – to be taken against those involved in the incident”, is the common final decision in Israeli military investigations against its soldiers.

 The rationale behind the invasion of Gaza remains unclear at the very least.
 The disproportionate use of force resulting in so many civilian casualties and the intensity of the attack between both forces invite us to believe that the invasion was unlawful and unjustified – the last attempt from the Israeli government to debilitate and demoralise Gaza’s population, weaken its government and intensify its iron grip on the area.